cbonesteel/c-minesweeper/README.md

     0  1  2  3  4  5  6  7  8  9
 ```
 As shown above, the tile in row 0, column 0 was revealed and revealed that there is one mine in
 an adjacent tile, including diagnols.
-The reveal function is currently not recursive, meaning
+The reveal function is recursive, meaning if you reveal a tile
-revealing a tile with no adjacent mines will not reveal all tiles around it until there are no
+with 0 mines adjacent, it will reveal all tiles around it until there are no more tiles with no adjacent
-more tiles with no adjacent mines.
-An example is shown below.
+mines.
+An example is shown below, where 2 1 is revealed and 0 0 is already revealed.
 ``` console
 Enter a command: r 2 1